elbarto83/orm-validator/README.md

 class Account extends Observer {}
 ```

+> **Note:** You can keep the Observer *has-is* if you want.
+By default, the `EllipseSynergie\LaravelDatabase\Observer` will validate data on `creating` and `updating` event.

+### Models Validations Services

+`EllipseSynergie\LaravelDatabase\BaseModel` will automaticly use Validation Service of your model when validate data from inside the model or from the Observer.
+You MUST create a Validation Service for each of your `EllipseSynergie\LaravelDatabase\BaseModel` models.

-And you must create a Validation service in the file `app/models/Validation/Account.php` with default rules.
+For example, if you have a Account model, you must create a validation service in the file `app/models/Validation/Account.php` :

 ```php
 <?php namespace Validation;